Pop Archives

 Red herring

 Arnold Rypens writes at The Originals that this was a dance craze in Finland at the time, incorporating steps based on the Madison, the Conga and the Bunnyhop.
-Letkiss was subsequently recorded in over 90 countries in one form or another: many are listed at The Originals Letkiss page.
+Letkiss was subsequently recorded in over 90 countries in one form or another: many are listed at the Originals Letkiss page.

 Composer Rauno Lehtinen himself recorded this in 1964 with his Finnish Letkiss All-Stars, engineered by Ronnie Kranck.